quii/learn-ts-react-with-tests/hello-world.md

 Run `yarn create react-app hello-world --typescript`

-This will use [create-react-app](https://facebook.github.io/create-react-app) which is sets us up with a myriad of tooling to explore the React world with TypeScript.
+This will use [create-react-app](https://facebook.github.io/create-react-app) which sets us up with a myriad of tooling to explore the React world with TypeScript.
 It's fantastic for learning and prototyping.

 You should have a folder called `hello-world`, `cd` into it and run `yarn test`.
 You should get some options as to what tests you want to run, quitting the program etc, press `a` to run all the tests as directed.